Direction

 Effectiveness of Trademark Registration

-In Myanmar, registration
+In

-of Declaration of Ownership of trademark under the
+Myanmar, registration of Declaration of Ownership of

-Registration Act, by itself can give no legal protection to
+trademark under the Registration Act, by itself can give

-the proprietor.
-The Registration Act applies to the
+no legal protection to the proprietor.
+The Registration

-registration of deeds only and no more.
-A common law action
+Act applies to the registration of deeds only and no more.

-is purely factual, relying entirely on the evidence produced
+A common law action is purely factual, relying entirely on

-before the court and in no way depends on whether the
+the evidence produced before the court and in no way

-trademark in question is registered or not under the
+depends on whether the trademark in question is registered

-registration Act aforesaid.
+or not under the registration Act aforesaid.

-under the Registration Act will only be a relevant factor
+Registration of Trademark under the Registration Act will

-for the purpose of determining the date since which
+only be a relevant factor for the purpose of determining

-trademark owner had intended to claim the trademark as his,
+the date since which trademark owner had intended to claim

-and will not by itself give him a right of property in that
+the trademark as his, and will not by itself give him a

-trademark 4, Although the mere fact of registration is not
+fact of registration is not conclusive proof of the

-nonetheless it may be prima facie evidence of ownership or
+prima facie evidence of ownership or user and the ability

-user and the ability to produce a registered document may be
+to produce a registered document may be of some help in a

-of some help in a passing off case.
+passing off case.

 Time from which Registered document operates

-According to the Section
+According to the Section 47 of the Registration Act,a

-operate from the time from which it would have commenced to
+registered document shall operate from the time from which

-operate if no registration there of had been required or
+there of had been required or made, and not from the time

-made, and not from the time of its registration.
+of its registration.

 --------------------------------------------------------------------------------